 Can you go live from anywhere then?

-We can go live from anywhere that has a good 4G signal.
-Our offering is completely portable and attaches to the back of a camera so we could do a live walk around a city or trade show for example.
+Yes we can go live from anywhere that has a good 4G/5G signal and if there is not one we can bring in a mobile connection using Starlink or KA sat.
+Our streaming offering is completely portable and can even attach to the back of a camera so we could do a live walk around a city or trade show for example.

 Do most companies offer bonding?

-They may offer it but not as standard.
+They may offer it but not normally as standard.
 We do not charge anymore for our bonding encoders, we just charge you for the data used.
-If you are shopping around for a live streaming supplier we would suggest you ask them for a bonding encoder as standard...
+If you're shopping around for a live streaming supplier we would suggest you ask them for a bonding encoder as standard...